bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-from-bazaar.rst

 Replace $VERSION with the two-digit version number of your current Bugzilla, e.g.
 4.2.
-These command will automatically change your version to the latest point release of version X.Y. :file:`bugzilla-git` is the name of the local directory into which the source code will be downloaded.
+These command will automatically change your version to the latest point release of version $VERSION. :file:`bugzilla-git` is the name of the local directory into which the source code will be downloaded.

 Shut Down Bugzilla
 ==================